SketchUp/sketchup-safe-observer-events/README.md

 SketchUp Safe Observer Events
 =============================

-Mix-in module that implements wrappers for executing model changes from observer events safely.
+Mix-in module that implements wrappers for executing model changes from observer events safely*.

+* **NOTE** It's not 100% safe.
+There is always possible to break stuff will observers.
+See example at the bottom of this readme for example.

 Usage
 -----